nickkunz/treeforestboost/README.md

 <b> Ordinal </b><br>

 In addition, we transform the 'education' feature to a hierarchical ordered numeric dummy feature, taking 6 increasing values commensurate with the levels of education observed.
 Here we assign the 'illiterate' values to 0, the 'basic.4y' to 1, 'basic.6y' to 2, 'basic.9y' to 3, 'high.school' to 4, 'professional.course' to 5, and 'university.degree' to 6.
-As a final step in this transformation, we convert the feature 'education' to numeric. <br><br>
+As a final step in this transformation, we convert the feature 'education' to numeric.

 ```{r}
 ## convert 'education' feat to char string data type for transformation